kristof-siket/dns-check-service/README.md

 The check collects essential metrics about the queried domain to determine its health status.

-1. **Resolution status:** this is quite a simple yes/no type of metric.
+1. **Resolution status:** This is quite a simple yes/no type of metric.
 Whether the domain name resolves or not.
 If it doesn't resolve, the status is `UNHEALTHY` as the user needs to immediately act in case one of their domain names doesn't resolve.

-2. **Resolution time:** this metric is about the time it takes to resolve the domain name.
+2. **Resolution time:** This metric is about the time it takes to resolve the domain name.
 This is a bit more complex because of two things.
 One thing is that the time is just a number, we have to be able to tell the user whether it is good or not.
-Thw other thing is that DNS is a distributed system so we will receive different results from different locations.
+The other thing is that DNS is a distributed system so we will receive different results from different locations.

    -  For the first problem, I did some research and read a bit about healthy resolution times.
-Most sources say that anything below **120-150ms** is considered as quite good.
-Based on my own experimenting, sometimes for a first (uncached) resolution time it is more realistic to expect **300ms**.
+Most sources say that anything below **120-150ms** is considered quite good.
+Based on my experimenting, sometimes for a first (uncached) resolution time, it is more realistic to expect **300ms**.
 Therefore I introduced two stages: 120ms as a `WARNING` status threshold, and 300ms as an `UNHEALTHY` check status.

    - I solved the second problem outside of the application code.
-In my opinion, the DNS check service shouldn't care too much about its own location.
+In my opinion, the DNS check service shouldn't care too much about its location.
 Its single responsibility is to send a DNS query and tell the client its observations.
-What I did is **deployed multiple instances of this service to different parts of the world**.
+What I did was **deploy multiple instances of this service to different parts of the world**.
 The clients access the service through a Router (API Gateway) which receives the selected region from the client and then the service instance living in that region does the heavy lifting.
 More about this in the Architecture section.

 3. **TTL metrics:** (TTL SoA and TTL for individual records): one thing that the clients can optimize in their DNS setup is **caching**.
 TTL (Time-to-live) tells for how long the resolved values of the domain name should be cached.
 There is a dramatic difference between cached vs. non-cached resolution times.
 While a non-cached resolution time is around 20-50ms (in a healthy case), a cached time can be below 1 millisecond!
 When it comes to TTL, a "good" value highly depends on the goals.
-I went through a few articles suggesting values for SoA (provides a minimal TTL) and for individual "A" records (actual TTL that counts back).
+I went through a few articles suggesting values for SoA (which provides a minimal TTL) and for individual "A" records (actual TTL that counts back).
 However, the check doesn't give `UNHEALTHY` status for any TTL value as there are significant differences based on how often we apply changes on a network level.
 But we give `WARNING` based on the info from the guideline (this part of course requires some fine tuning).

 ### Acceptance test